What plans does the AAS have in place for the AAS2021 conference as it relates to the COVID-19 Pandemic?

 Do I need to submit my full paper?

 The AAS does not require or accept full papers for the conference.
 We do not print or sell papers.
 However, the abstracts from panel sessions at previous conferences are posted on our website.
-If your session format includes the pre-distribution of session papers; the AAS can upload the papers in advance to the Online Program website.
+If your session format includes the pre-distribution of session papers; the AAS can upload the papers in advance to the Itinerary website.
 Please contact the conference manager for more information.

 May I make changes to my panel after my panel has been accepted?